adstuart/azure-privatelink-dns-microhack/README.md

 ### Goal

 In order to access your SQL Server via its "Private interface" we need to setup a new Private Endpoint and map this to your specific server.
-This will allow us to access the SQL server from your client/mgmt VM, without using the Public interface via IP or Virtual Network Firewall Rules.
+This will allow us to access the SQL server from your *az-mgmt-vm* VM, without using the Public interface via an IP or Virtual Network Firewall Rules.

 ## Task 1 : Setup Private Endpoint

 - Search for Private Link in the portal and click on "create private endpoint".
-- Use your spoke resource-group and give it a name such as PE-SQL
+- Deploy to the MicroHack RG and give it a name such as PE-SQL
 - Within step 2 "resource" we choose which PaaS service we want to point our Private Endpoint at.
 Look within your directory to find your SQL Server (use resource type microsoft.sql/servers and sub-resource sqlServer)
 - Within step 3 "configuration" we choose where to place your Private Endpoint NIC.
 Place it within the same InfrastructureSubnet as your VM, this will be the default.
 - Leave the Private DNS Integration at the default "yes".
 More on this later.